basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/golang.md

 }
 ```

-For our second object we stored a simple string value of `two` with a
+For our second object, we stored a simple string value of `two` with a
 matching key:

 ```golang